MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/dotnet-core.md

 ::: moniker-end

-`dotnet restore` internally uses a version of `NuGet.exe` packaged with the .NET Core SDK. `dotnet restore` can only restore packages specified in the .NET Core project `.csproj` files.
+The `dotnet restore` command uses the `NuGet.exe` packaged with the .NET Core SDK and can only restore packages specified in the .NET Core project `.csproj` files.

 If you also have a Microsoft .NET Framework project in your solution or use `package.json` to specify your dependencies, use the **NuGet** task to restore those dependencies.